 Even though she was busy with her students, Mrs. Nelson tried to help me find them.
 I then went down the steps near the cafeteria; and nope, they weren’t there either.

-My dream ended near the classroom where RIGIL, he’s my main character writing A RECOLLECTION THROUGH HIM, is placed while daydreaming, or sleeping through class in one section of journal III.
+My dream ended near the classroom where RIGIL, who’s my main character writing A RECOLLECTION THROUGH HIM, is placed while daydreaming, or sleeping through class in one section of journal III.
 By the way, my apologies Mrs. Nelson, that was your classroom, right next to the library.
 I actually recall depositing money into my first savings account with Washington Mutual at that library.

 So, yeah, that’s just how my brain connects dots and spaces.